emqx/emqx-docs/en_US/deploy/cluster/db.md

 ### Console commands

-`mria_rlog:status().` command can be executed in the EMQX Erlang shell to get more extensive information about the state of the embedded database.
+`emqx eval 'mria_rlog:status().'` command can be executed to get more extensive information about the state of the embedded database.